hkeating27/Warrior-of-LAIght/README.md

 1.)
 Enter Windows Powershell and use $env:"_API key_"

 2.)
-A much simpler approach, use this code already in the script
+A much simpler approach, use this code already in the script (but commented out)

 import os